Programming-Project-SP3-2023/project7-chat-app-BACKEND/README.md

 Submitting a login request to the backend is done by sending a POST request to:

     Https:/localhost:4000/login

-The call requires the following information added to the body submitted as JSON

-    Username
-    Password

 Successful login registration will return a status code of 200 and a JWT token.